-The Environmental Impact Assessment (EIA) will be undertaken by An Bord Pleanála, as the competent authority.
+The Environmental Impact Assessment (EIA) of the Proposed Development will be undertaken by An Bord Pleanála, as the competent authority.

 Article 5 of the EIA Directive 2011/92/EU as amended by Directive 2014/52/EU provides where an EIA is required, the developer shall prepare and submit an environmental impact assessment report (EIAR).
 The information to be provided by the developer shall include at least: